 Being a relatively large town, an important administrational and a cultural centre, Bielsko-Biala is exceptionally attractive as a base for your next vacation.
 The close proximity of the mountains, some of them lying within the town’s suburban area, the many green areas and the well-developed skiing infrastructure all make it a great destination for anyone seeking a break that is both close to nature and to urban facilities.
-Interestingly, until as recently as 1951, Bielsko and Biala were two separate towns, each belonging to separate provinces: Silesia and Lesser Poland.
+Interestingly, until as recently as 1951, Bielsko and Biala were two separate towns, each belonging to separate provinces: Silesia and Lesser Poland (with capital in Krakow).

 Situated at the foot of the Beskid Slaski and the Beskid Maly Mountains, Bielsko-Biala has extremely rich natural resources.
 It belongs to a region often referred to as the “Green Lungs of Poland”.
 One of the most beautiful places is the upper part of the Wapienica River valley, including the extraordinarily picturesque part known as Luiza’s Valley.